ullmer/plasma/README.md

 The Plasma framework embodies a philosophy of system design that appeals to an endocrinology (rather than telegraphy) metaphor.
-The name 'Plasma' accordingly refers not to the superheated, ionized stellar substance but rather to the liquid medium by which biological organisms' messaging molecules are transported and diffused.
+The name 'Plasma' accordingly refers not to the superheated & ionized intrastellar substance but rather to the liquid medium by which biological organisms' messaging molecules are transported and diffused.

 # building the thing

-Building Plasma requires:
+Building Plasma requires

 - ninja
 - cmake